fabgrid/docs/src/fabacademy/week-03/index.md

 2. Place outlets
 3. Place CPU and routes
 4. Perform some calculations

+### Software choice
+I have been using different programs for 2D drawing in the past.
+GIMP is open source software for creating and editig raster graphics.
+It has support for paths, too, but for my purpose i need a vector grahipcs or dedicated CAD program for accurate distances and in order to be easily able to change everything later.
+Apart from artistic (including photograpy) or scientific purposes, use of raster graphics programs is limited.
+You almost always want to choose a vector graphics program for any design or technical drawing purposes.

+So what are our options for vector graphics programs?

+- Inkscape – most fully featured open source program with lots of features and extensions
+- Adobe Illustrator – most popular commercial software among professional designers
+- Sketch – Very popular among web/app designers (commercial)
+- Many more for sure…

+Building web apps for a living, i happen to have a license for Sketch already.
+Generally i would always prefer to use open source software, but Inkscape's user experience is just so much worse on a Mac than Sketch's.
+Thus, it's not a real option, unless i require any of its special features for a specific task.
+Main annoyance is scrolling and zooming, which i constantly need when drawing.
+And it's really really bad, compared to other "Mac native" drawing apps.
+Apart from that, there are no prepackaged binaries of the latest build of Inkscape for Mac, so i have to go with an older version.
+I have it installed, because sometimes there are not much alternatives to using it.
+But as long as i can, i stay away from it.

 ### 1. Vectorize a ground plan of the shop